 From the very first post one of my goals for the Blind Pig was: My hope is that through this blog I can begin to understand how the love for the past can be woven into a hope for the future as well as an appreciation for the present.

 The change in my list tells me something about myself.
 It shows how much I've learned about Appalachia since I first started blogging.
 My first list shows Appalachia as one dimensional and flat-to the point that I could set up cardboard cutouts to represent each aspect.

 Mountains-from below western NC-all the way to PA.
 People scattered along and in between the Appalachian Mountains drawn together by culture.

 Blind Pig & The Acorn-celebrating and preserving Appalachia in a real way on a daily basis-with YOUR help.

 Language of Appalachia-lovely accents with ancient words and phrases sprinkled throughout a dialect that is rich, expressive, and full of meaning.

 Music-guitars-mandolins-fiddles-pianos-dulcimers-drums-clarinets-horns-etc.-and yes banjos!
 Gospel-Bluegrass-Traditional-Folk-Country-Rock-Punk-Jazz-etc. You can find it ALL in Appalachia.

 Appalachian Food-biscuits-kill lettuce-cornbread-chocolate gravy-side meat-sorghum syrup-pickled beans and corn-kraut-fried squash-tomatoes-ramps-and on and on.

-Leave me a comment with a list of the first 5 things that come to mind when you think of the word Appalachia for a chance to win a box of Blind Pig goodies in celebration of the Blind Pig & the Acorn's 5th Birthday.
+Please leave me a comment with a list of the first 5 things that come to mind when you think of the word Appalachia.